ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 - [ ] Fine-tune a first model to learn to draw
 - [ ] Evaluate how good the model is on new tasks
 - [ ] Is this approach promising?
+- [ ] Qwen3 has been released, but there aren't benchmarks about the smaller models.